nardew/cryptoxlib-aio/README.md

 `cryptoxlib-aio` is designed as an asynchronous library utilizing modern features of Python and those of supporting asynchronous libraries (mainly [aiohttp](https://aiohttp.readthedocs.io/en/stable/)).

+---

-### What's new in version 3.4.0
+### What's new in version 3.5.0

-- new `TRADING` subscription added into `bitpanda`.
-The channel delivers minimal, low-latency updates on user's order changes.
-- new `ORDERS` subscription added into `bitpanda`.
-User can create or cancel orders directly via websocket which provides superior performance to standard REST API.
+- new `bitpanda` REST endpoints (mainly deposits and withdrawals)
+- new `hitbtc` duplex websockets for order creation and cancellation
+- a new option to start websockets in a delayed mode (in case server does not support too many websocket connections opened at the same time)

-For the history of changes see [CHANGELOG](https://github.com/nardew/cryptoxlib-aio/blob/master/CHANGELOG.md).
+For the full history of changes see [CHANGELOG](https://github.com/nardew/cryptoxlib-aio/blob/master/CHANGELOG.md).

+---

 ### Main mission
 Today there are numerous existing libraries targeting similar audience as `cryptoxlib-aio`.
 In order to achieve the broadest coverage of exchanges the supported API is often limited, the most apparent example being lack of _websockets_.